 Phil McCaw — New Zealand Business Performance panel

 When Mai started her food truck business, she was a first-time business owner and the only employee.
 She found that balancing day-to-day operations took up most of her time.
 She was aware of the concept of governance, but thought it was more relevant to large companies with a board of directors.
 She also thought it would mean lots of red tape and hassle.

 About a year after she started her business, Mai attended a food industry trade show.
 Through talking to other business owners there, she began to see the benefits of governance.
 Some of them explained how putting simple governance in place had allowed them to feel more confident about expanding their businesses or finding funding.

 Mai realised she could start with the basics and work her way up.
 She decided to draw up a simple strategic plan that outlined where she wanted the business to be in five years.
 She also identified the business risks she was most likely to come across, and how she would prevent them or respond to them.
 This gave her targets to work towards and made her feel more prepared for dealing with unexpected events.

 Next, Mai plans to look for someone who can check her thinking and steer her governance practices.
 She’s contacted a few people in her network to help her look for someone with the right experience and expertise.

 Governance should be a part of any business, no matter how small.
 You can start with the basics and make it more structured when you like.
-You can do it yourself (with other business owners, peers, or advisors to help) or you can get more people involved to create an advisory board or a board of directors.
+You can do it yourself (with other business owners, or advisors to help), or you can get more people involved to create an advisory board or add to your board of directors.

 Many small business owners consider a more structured approach when planning to take their business to the next level.
 When making big changes, it’s essential to have all the checks and balances in place, plus expert advice and support.
 If your business is small, you may choose to keep your governance approach low-key.
 If your business is bigger, you may need a board of directors to manage the complexity, share the load, and benefit from others’ skills and experience.